On the stability of L^p-norms of Curvature Tensor at Rank one symmetrics spaces: Stability of at Rank symmetric spaces

-If $(M,g)$ is a compact quotient of a rank $1$ symmetric space of non-compact type then $\mathcal{R}_p$ restricted to $C^{\infty}(M).g$ is stable for $p\geq\frac{n}{2}$ \cite{SM1}.
-The proof of Theorem 1 follows from Theorem 2 and 3.
-The stability of $\mathcal{R}_p$ for a general quaternionic K{\"a}hler manifold and a conformally flat manifold is still unknown. \\ \\ \\ {\bf Acknowledgement:} The author would like to thank Fourier Institute, University Joseph Fourier, Grenoble for supporting this work .
+\end{proof} Theorem \ref{main} follows from Theorem \ref{stabilityRTT} and Theorem \ref{stabilityRconf}.
+When $(M,g)$ is a compact quotient of a rank one symmetric space of non-compact type then $s$ is negative.
+From Proposition 1 it is easy to see that $H_p$ restricted to conformal variations satisfies the stability condition.
+Therefore proof of Theorem \ref{main2} follows from Theorem \ref{stabilityRconf}.